 That means we do not pay dividends to shareholders or distribute profits like for-profit health funds.
-HCi uses any net surpluses directly to benefit members, whether they are added to reserves to offset excess claims, increase benefits payable, or reduce pressure on future premium increases and operating costs.
+HCi uses any net surpluses directly to benefit members, whether they are used to offset excess claims, increase benefits payable, or reduce pressure on future premium changes and operating costs.

 I haven’t received my premium change notification.
 How do I get it?

-Your premium change notification will be sent to you by email (or by mail if we don’t have your email address*), usually in late February to mid-March each year.
+Your premium change notification will be sent to you by email (or by mail if we don’t have your email address*), usually in March each year.